nassersaazi/marketplace/README.md

 # marketplace
-Marketplace built with React and Nodejs
+Marketplace built with React and Django